011ivand3r/tTales/content/page/about.md

 I am passionate about human space exploration, machine learning and storytelling.
 I often find myself dabbling in the reality of fickleness of carbon-based life on planet Earth.
 I consume books, articles, podcasts and documentaries on them.
 And talk to people about them (Not as much I want to!
 So why not get in touch!).

 I enjoy running and playing chess.
-Although, I'm quite a noob at both.
+Although, I'm quite a novice at both.
 But, I hope to participate in some events in future.
 And of course, I sleep a lot.
 ___

 Enough about me. **tTales** is all about dumping my thoughts and opinions into one place on the internet.